Stove3908/obsidian-self-study/mind map/COS10026/Week 8.md

 - Security measures for database access

-#### -**Use Cases**:
+#### **Use Cases**:

 - Applications requiring persistent session data

 - Multi-server or cloud-based architectures

 - Applications with complex session data structures

 - Systems requiring audit trails or session monitoring

-- **Security Best Practices**:
+#### **Security Best Practices**:

 - Use prepared statements to prevent SQL injection

 - Encrypt sensitive session data

 - Implement proper access controls

 - Regularly backup and maintain database

 - Use appropriate indexing for session ID lookups

-- **Comparison to Other Methods**:
+#### **Comparison to Other Methods**:

 - More persistent than cookies, session storage, and local storage

 - Better for complex data structures than simple key-value storage

 - Requires server resources unlike client-side storage

 - More secure for sensitive data than client-side options

-- **Example Implementation**:
+#### **Example Implementation**:

 ```php
 // Connecting to MySQL database